jomic/cov-sim/README.md

 	"s": /* How susceptible an agent is */,
-	"p_i": /* How infectious an agent is if infected */, "p_ai": /* How infectious an agent is if asymptomatic */, "p_v": /* How probable a vaccine is to work */, "d_v": /* How long it takes for a vaccine to work */, "d_i": /* How many time steps until an infected agent is removed */,
+	"p_i": /* How infectious an agent is if infected */, "p_ai": /* How infectious an agent is if asymptomatic */, "p_t": /* How probable is the agent to travel if infected */, "p_at": /* How probable is the agent to travel if asymptotic */, "p_v": /* How probable a vaccine is to work */, "d_v": /* How long it takes for a vaccine to work */, "d_i": /* How many time steps until an infected agent is removed */,